How to Freeze Top Row in Excel and Make a Sticky Header

 1 – How to Freeze Top Row in Excel (Sticky Header)

 This freeze row example is perhaps the most common because people like to lock the top row that contains headers, such as in the example below.
+Some people also call this a “floating header” because it always floats to the top as you scroll down.

 Another solution is to format the spreadsheet as an Excel table.

-Locking the Top Row with Headings
+Locking the Top Heading Row

 1. Open your worksheet.